What’s a home equity loan?

 Is a home equity loan a good idea?

 A home equity can be a good idea if it’s used to increase the home’s value or reduce your debt.
 Some people will take out an equity loan for home improvements that ultimately increase the value of their home.
+Learn more about what is escrow.
 Other people might find it beneficial to pay off multiple high interest debts with a lower interest equity loan.
 Just be careful not to rack up the same high interest credit cards, this would lead to a worse debt situation.